jay-johnson/network-pipeline/README.rst

 This is a distributed python 3 framework for automating network traffic capture and converting it into a csv file.
 Once you have a csv file you can build, train and tune machine learning models to defend your own infrastructure by actively monitoring the network layer.

 It supports auto-publishing captured network traffic to the `AntiNex REST API`_ for using pre-trained Deep Neural Networks to make predictions on if this is an attack record or not using the `AntiNex Core`_.
 Please refer to the `Making Live Predictions using Pre-trained Neural Networks`_ section for more details.
+Publishing to the REST API can run inside docker as well.

 .. _AntiNex REST API: https://github.com/jay-johnson/train-ai-with-django-swagger-jwt
 .. _Making Live Predictions using Pre-trained Neural Networks: https://github.com/jay-johnson/network-pipeline#making-live-predictions-using-pre-trained-neural-networks